 - 11. While lightly squeezing the threaded rods, manually remove the inserter cap to release the pre-loaded TMC compression implant.
 Remove the threaded rods from the implant manually.
 If required, use the appropriate instrumentation to aid with removal of the threaded rods.
 Proper implant placement can be confirmed on fluoroscopy. - 12.
-Align the end of the inserter cap with the bridge of the implant and use as needed to completely seat the implant. - 13.
-A second implant may be used in the procedure as deemed necessary by the surgeon.
-In the MTP fusion procedure, it would be advised to place the second implant at approximately a 90-degree circumferential offset (medial or dorsal-medial position) to the first dorsal-lateral located implant.
-Install the second implant following the same steps as described for the first implant.
-Care should be taken to avoid extensive dissection or periosteal stripping if using a second compression implant. - 14.
+Align the end of the inserter cap with the bridge of the implant and tamp as needed to completely seat the implant. - 13.
 Remove any remaining instrumentation and/or provisional fixation.